jklotzsche-msft/ExchangeOnlineArchiveTransfer/readme.md

 ### Requirements

-There is only a single module required to use ExchangeOnlineArchiveTransfer: Azure.Function.Tools This module is used for the authentication process and will be installed automatically, if it is not already installed.
+There is only a single module required to use ExchangeOnlineArchiveTransfer: EntraAuth This module is used for the authentication process and will be installed automatically, if it is not already installed.

+> **BREAKING CHANGE beginning in Version 1.1.0**: Previously, we used the `Azure.Function.Tools` module for the authentication process.
+This module is not required anymore.
+The module `EntraAuth` is now required for the authentication process.
+This module will be installed automatically, if it is not already installed.
+The advantage is, that we can utilize the builtin token refresh mechanism of the `EntraAuth` module.

 Install the ExchangeOnlineArchiveTransfer module from PowerShell Gallery using the following command: